Frequently Asked Questions

 How does an investment in an unlisted property trust work?

 Each investor purchases units in the trust and becomes a unitholder. $1.00 equals 1 unit.
 For example, if you invested $100,000 in an Amplify Trust, you would receive 100,000 Units.
-You effectively become a part-owner of the commercial properties purchased by the Trust.

 Can my SMSF purchase units in an unlisted commercial property trust?